lanbengbeng/fdbus-doc/docs/manual.rst

 Different from the socket server in the general sense, the ``FDBus`` server can bind multiple addresses at the same time, and each address can accept the connection of the client.
 Once connected, each address provides the same service, so the client can choose any address to establish a connection.
-The following is a schematic diagram of the ``FDBus`` server address binding:
+The following figure is a schematic diagram of the ``FDBus`` server address binding:

 .. image:: ./images/2.png
   :width: 600px

 In the figure above, the server is bound to a ``UDS`` address: ``file:///tmp/fdb-ipc1``.
-The client on the same host can use this address to initiate a connection, of course, can also connect to any other address, but undoubtedly the most efficient use of ``UDS``, and ``UDS`` support peer credentials, and thus support security policies.
-Because the host has multiple network ports, the server can also bind one address (port number) to each network port: ``tcp://192.168.1.2:60004`` and ``tcp://192.168.0.1:60004``.
+The client on the same host can use this address to initiate a connection.
+Of course, it can also connect to any other address, but undoubtedly the most efficient one is ``UDS``.
+And ``UDS`` supports peer credentials, and thus support security policies.
+As the host has multiple network ports, the server can also bind one address (port number) to each network port: ``tcp://192.168.1.2:60004`` and ``tcp://192.168.0.1:60004``.
 Each address is used to connect to the client of the corresponding network segment.

 Server naming and address assignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-It is inconvenient to use the above address to locate the server.
-It is not intuitive.
+It is inconvenient and not intuitive to use the above address to locate the server.
 The address will change with the networking mode and cannot be deployed flexibly.
-To this end, ``FDBus`` has added an addressing mode: server name addressing.
-Each server can have its own name; run a service called ``name server``, which is responsible for assigning addresses to the server, managing the mapping between server names and addresses, parsing the server name, and issuing the server address.
+For this reason, ``FDBus`` has added an addressing mode: server name addressing.
+Each server can have its own name.
+A service called ``name server``, is run to assign addresses to the server, manage the mapping between server names and addresses, parse the server name, and issue the server address.
 The ``name server`` is a bit like the ``DNS`` on the internet.
-To support server name addressing, add a format to the two URLs, as the name and address, as follows:
+To support server name addressing, a format is added to the two URLs as the name address, as follows:

 - svc://servername

 The name address is a virtual address.
 No matter where the server is located, as long as its name and address are unchanged, the client can establish contact with it through this address.
-If the server calls ``bind()`` to bind the name address (the address starting with svc://), the ``name server`` will assign the actual address (the address starting with tcp:// or file://) and register the name and address to In the mapping table.
-If the client connects to the name and address, the ``name server`` will look up the actual address of the server according to the name and select the most appropriate actual address to publish to the client.
+If the server calls ``bind()`` to bind the name address (the address starting with svc:// ), the ``name server`` will assign the actual address (the address starting with tcp:// or file:// ) to it and register the name and address to the mapping table.
+If the client connects to the name address, the ``name server`` will look up the actual address of the server according to the name and select the most appropriate actual address to publish to the client.
 The client establishes a point-to-point direct connection with the server through this address.
-The following figure shows the process of establishing a connection between the client and the server using the name and address with the help of the ``name server``:
+The following figure shows the process of establishing a connection between the client and the server using the name address with the help of the ``name server``:

 .. image:: ./images/3.png
   :width: 600px

 First, the client calls connect("svc://medisServer") to establish a connection with the server named mediaServer.
-Since the name is used, ``FDBus`` will ask the name server for the actual address of the mediaServer.
+Since the name address is used, ``FDBus`` will ask the ``name server`` for the actual address of the mediaServer.
 But now mediaServer is not online yet, so the name cannot be resolved, just subscribe to the online notification of the service.
-Soon after, the server calls bind("svc://mediaServer") to go online.
+Soon after, the server calls bind("svc://mediaServer") to be online.
-Since the name and address are used, the request will also be sent to the name server.
-The ``name server`` registers its name, assigns ``UDS`` and ``TCP`` addresses, and returns it to the server.
-The server is bound to each actual address, and the n``ame server`` is notified after success.
-The ``name server`` issues the server online message and the server address to the entire system: the ``UDS`` address is broadcast to the local client, and the client address is the ``TCP`` address broadcast to other nodes.
+Since the name address is used, the request will also be sent to the ``name server``.
+The ``name server`` registers its name, assigns ``UDS`` and ``TCP`` addresses, and returns them to the server.
+The server is bound to each actual address, and the ``name server`` is notified after success.
+The ``name server`` issues the server online message and the server address to the entire system: the ``UDS`` address is broadcast to the local client, and the ``TCP`` address is broadcast to the clients on other nodes.
-The client uses the received address to establish a connection with the server, and both the client and the server can receive the event notification of onOnline().
+The client establishes a connection with the server using the received address, and both the client and the server can receive the event notification of onOnline().

-The name server uses the following rules to assign a server address:
+The ``name server`` uses the following rules to assign a server address:

 +--------------+------------------------------+-----------------+
 | Server       |         TCP Address          |   UDS Address   |